Ahkyhabib/color_game/README.md

 Click [here](https://www.rapidtables.com/web/color/RGB_Color.html) or [here](https://flaviocopes.com/rgb-color-codes/) for a chart that compares two types of color codes.

-## How dod I come up with this game?
+## How did I come up with this game?
 Well...
 I didn't create this game from scratch.
 I actually got this game from a tutorial by [Colt Steele](https://www.udemy.com/courses/search/?src=ukw&q=Colt+Steele) and altered what I wanted too.
 If you would like to see this game made by the originator, you can check him out on [You Tube](https://www.youtube.com/channel/UCrqAGUPPMOdo0jfQ6grikZw).